-For further details, including key assumptions, parameters and methods used to estimate the Mineral Resources, please see the Company's technical report titled "Preliminary Economic Assessment of the Heap Leach Operation on the Beartrack-Arnett Gold Project, Lemhi County, Idaho, USA" with an effective date of November 17, 2020 and filed on December 18, 2020.
+For further details, including key assumptions, parameters and methods used to estimate the Mineral Resources, please see the Company's technical report titled "Technical Report on the Beartrack-Arnett Gold Project, Lemhi County, Idaho, USA" dated February 21, 2020.
+The technical report associated with the PEA results released on November 17, 2020 was filed on December 18, 2020.

-In addition to its interests in Beartrack-Arnett, the Company is pursuing other gold exploration and development opportunities and holds a 51% interest in the Diamond Mountain Phosphate Project located in Uintah County, Utah.
+In addition to its interests in Beartrack and Arnett, the Company is pursuing other gold exploration and development opportunities and holds a 51% interest in the Diamond Mountain Phosphate Project located in Uintah County, Utah.